isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 - September_: We implement a new statistical test in BigQuery: the one-way ANOVA.

-- August_: A small demo application using BigQuery as backend for a shiny app.
+- August_: A small demo application using BigQuery as the backend for a Shiny app.

 - July_: Look at the BigQuery RECORD data type in methylation tables from the GDC.

-- May_: Continued from april: estimating the distance between samples based on shared mutations in pathways.
+- May_: Continued from April: estimating the distance between samples based on shared mutations in pathways.

 - April_: BigQuery compute a similarity metric on overlapping mutations between samples.
 Uses MC3 mutation table and data from COSMIC.